 In May 2019, HABRI and Mars co-hosted the first-ever Summit on Social Isolation and Companion Animals in Washington, DC.
 The Summit engaged experts and stakeholders in advancing scientific research, sharing best practices, and overcoming societal barriers to facilitate the vital role of companion animals and human-animal interaction (HAI) in addressing the crisis of social isolation and loneliness.

-HABRI is grateful for its partnership with Mars Petcare, which last year became a HABRI Trustee.
+HABRI is grateful for its partnership with Mars Petcare, which became a HABRI Trustee in 2018.
 Together, we will continue to engage the pet care community, researchers, and healthcare practitioners in strengthening the human-animal bond to help address important issue of public health.